 For drone pilots who own the drone they are piloting they should seek a Hull and liability policy.
 This policy provides third party liability coverage (like the non-owned policy), however, it will not be contingent.
 Your policy will be the first level of protection against a claim.

 Confused by commercial drone insurance and how it should be incorporated into your business?
-Contact us at the Dunaway Law Group by phone at 480-389-6529 or email at firstname.lastname@example.org.
+Contact us at the Dunaway Law Group by phone at 480-702-1608 or message us HERE.

 * The information provided is informational only, does not constitute legal advice, and will not create an attorney-client or attorney-prospective client relationship.